MorpheusAIs/Morpheus/WhitePaper.md

 All projects go through phases of development.
 It's important that at the beginning liquid resources such as ETH are used to pay devs and for equipment.
 Ethereum did the same thing when they leveraged BTC from their community to pay for the initial coding of their blockchain.
 The difference here is that the Smart Agent Protocol has already been developed and Morpheus is implementing a version to broaden its reach, so there isn't a need for a crowd sale before the project goes live.
 MOR tokens will only be rewarded after the software is live.

 ## Near-term: At Time Of Launch
 Capital - ETH locked in a smart contract that generates yield (ETH in a stETH Lido Staking contract for example).

-The value of the ETH yield is swapped regularly into MOR via an AMM and burned.
+50% of the stETH yield is swapped regularly into MOR via an AMM and the other 50% of the stETH yield is kept as stETH in the pool as a Liquidity Provider.
+So the Capital Contributors are adding roughly 50% MOR and 50% stETH to increase the liquidity of the AMM MOR / stETH pool over time.

 - Capital, The value of their ETH yield will be calculated against all ETH yield contributed and MOR yield rewarded to them pro-rata.
 - Compute, Compute providers receive MOR for the user prompts they reply to.